MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-desktop/menubar.md

 ---
 layout: entry
-title: "Menu Bar"
+title: "Menu Bar and Ribbon"
-description: "How to test accessible menu bars for desktop applications"
+description: "How to test accessible menu bars and ribbons for desktop applications"
 categories: controls
-order: 1